woon5118/totara_ub/admin/tool/totara_sync/README.md

     define('TEST_SYNC_DB_PORT', '');
     define('TEST_SYNC_DB_TABLE', '');

-All tests that require an extarnal database will be skipped if the above configuration is not defined.
+All tests that require an external database will be skipped if the above configuration is not defined.